obliviousram/PathOHeap/README.md

   results.
 - `main`: Runs one of the above four tests.

+To compile and run:

-To compile, uncomment out the desired test in `main.cpp`, comment out any other tests, then run `make` in this directory.
-Run the test with `./POHeapTester`.
+1. Uncomment out the desired test in `src/main.cpp`, comment out any other tests.
+2. Run `make` in this directory.
+3. Run the test with `./POHeapTester`.

 C++17 is required.
-Known to compile with `gcc version 7.4.0 (Ubuntu 7.4.0-1ubuntu1~18.04.1)`.
+Known to compile with `gcc version 7.4.0 (Ubuntu 7.4.0-1ubuntu1~18.04.1)` and `gcc version 7.3.1 20180130 (Red Hat 7.3.1-2) (GCC)'.